Haufe-Lexware/haufe.no-frills-transformation/README.md

 ### <a name="expressionSyntax"></a>Expression syntax

 Expressions can be freely combined, as long as the return types are correct.
-There are only two different return types (currently), bool and string.
+There are three different return types (currently):
+Bool, String and Int (actually 64 Bit integers).

-In addition to the operators below, there are two special expressions: Field names, and string literals.
-Both can be used anywhere a string expression can be used (with one exception, see [Lookup](#lookup)).
+In addition to the operators below, there are three special expressions: Field names, string literals and integer literals.
+All three can be used anywhere a string expression can be used (with one exception, see [Lookup](#lookup)).

 A field name is given by using the dollar ($) operator: e.g. `$title`, or `$firstName`.

 A string literal is defined by putting a string within double quotes, e.g. `"this is a text"`.

+Integer literals are defined by simply putting numbers into the expression, like `3`, `65535` or `-1`.

 #### And